kevinkrouse/platform/webpack/README.md

         Note that after your first successful build of this module after adding this, a new `package-lock.json` file will be generated.
 You will want to add that file to your git repo and check it in as well.
-Note that in this file the `LK_MODULE` value will need to be set to match your module name and the `npm clean` command might need to be adjusted if your module already has file in the `resources/views` directory.
+Note that in this file the `LK_MODULE` value will need to be set to match your module name and the `yarn clean` command might need to be adjusted if your module already has file in the `resources/views` directory.
     1. `.npmrc` - Defines the Artifactory registry path for the `@labkey` scope, if you plan to use any of the Labkey npm packages for your page.